-IIf you suspect that your insurance company has denied you coverage in bad faith, or is unreasonably delaying your claim, and would like to discuss your case in complete confidence, call Alexander Shunnarah Personal Injury Attorneys today at 1-800-229-7989.
+If you suspect that your insurance company has denied you coverage in bad faith, or is unreasonably delaying your claim, call Alexander Shunnarah Trial Attorneys today at 1-800-229-7989.
 Our personal injury law firm offers free consultations with our insurance dispute lawyers to understand the parameters of your case and provide you with top-tier service.